 NADH and Athletic Performance

 Researchers have been looking at NADH’s applications for athletic performance.
 Physiologic functions boosted by NADH could have beneficial effects for athletes.
-Research conducted by Birkmayer and colleagues (Birkmayer, International Journal of Sports Medicine 1996) on competitive athletes does indicate that NADH enhances work capacity.
+Research conducted by Enada and colleagues ( International Journal of Sports Medicine 1996) on competitive athletes does indicate that NADH enhances work capacity.
 Researchers measured reaction times, physical performance and performance quality in 17 competitive cyclists and long-distance runners.
 Physical performance was measured on a bicycle ergometer.
 Performance quality was determined by measurements of continuous attention.

 Athletes underwent these tests both before and after taking 5 mg of NADH before breakfast each morning for four weeks.
 During the test period, subjects kept constant the frequency and intensity of their training and exercise program as well as lifestyle factors.
 After four weeks of NADH supplementation, the athletes experienced significantly less scattering of reaction times-it dropped by 10 percent in five athletes, 10 to 20 percent in eight athletes, and more than 20 percent in three athletes.
 Reaction time overall improved considerably in 16 out of the 17 subjects.